Practical tips for overcoming panic attacks in public

 Visualisation

-Close your eyes and imagine yourself in a peaceful place – a beach, forest or in the mountains.
-Focus on the details: The colours, sounds and scents.
+Close your eyes and imagine yourself in a peaceful place – a beach, a forest or in the mountains.
+Focus on the details: the colours, sounds and scents.

 Temperature change